Sarotti-Lab/DP4plus-App/User Guides and Examples/README.md

 # DP4+ App - User Guides

 The **DP4+ Application** provides various modes of operation to facilitate NMR calculations and geometry optimizations.
-The program's user interface (UI) is divided into different **tabs**, each corresponding to a specific mode.
+User interface (UI) is divided into different **tabs**, each corresponding to a specific mode.
 Below is an overview of each functionality:

 # Available Modes